John Roderick (musician)

 John Morgan Roderick (born September 13, 1968) is an American musician, singer, songwriter, podcaster, and politician.
-He is the lead singer and guitarist of the rock band The Long Winters, was a touring member of the rock band Harvey Danger, and co-hosts the podcasts Roderick On The Line, Road Work, and Omnibus.
+He is the lead singer and guitarist of the rock band The Long Winters, was a touring member of the rock band Harvey Danger, and co-hosts the podcasts Roderick On The Line and Omnibus.

 Early life

 Roderick was born in Seattle on September 13, 1968, the son of Marcia and David Roderick.
 His father was a Washington State legislator and World War II veteran.
 His mother was a computer programmer who eventually rose to an executive position working for the Trans-Alaska Pipeline System.
 Roderick has three older half-siblings from his father, and a sister, Susan.

 In 1971, the family moved to Anchorage, Alaska.
 In 1973, Roderick's parents divorced and his mother took John and Susan back to Washington state, but returned to Anchorage shortly after.
 He graduated from East Anchorage High and moved back to Seattle.
 Roderick enrolled at Gonzaga University in 1987, but left after two years.
 In 2019, Roderick graduated with a BA from the University of Washington after three decades of undergraduate study.